myplaceonline/posixcube/README.md

       cube_app_result1="$(command1 || cube_check_return)" || cube_check_return
       cube_app_result2="$(printf '%s' "${cube_app_result1}" | command2 || cube_check_return)" || cube_check_return

-      We do not use `set -e` because some functions may handle all errors internally (with `cube_check_return`) and use a positive return code as a "benign" result (e.g. `cube_set_file_contents`).
+      2. We do not use `set -e` because some functions may handle all errors internally (with `cube_check_return`) and use a positive return code as a "benign" result (e.g. `cube_set_file_contents`).

+      3. Recent versions of many distributions encourage running most commands as a non-superuser, and then using `sudo` if needed, with some distributions disallowing remote SSH using the `root` account by default.
+First, the `sudo` command is not standardized (see http://unix.stackexchange.com/a/48553).
+      Moreoever, it is not enough to prefix posixcube APIs with `sudo` because `sudo` doesn't pass along functions (even if they're exported and `sudo` is executed with --preserve-env). `su -c` may be used but it requires password input.
+For the most common use case of requiring `sudo` for cube_package and cube_service, if `-S` is specified, the commands within those APIs are executed using `sudo`.
+If you need to run something else as a superuser and you need access to the posixcube APIs, see the `cube_sudo` API.

     Frequently Asked Questions: